mohamedhabas11/ci-base-image/README.md

-# ansible-ci-base-image
+# ci-base-image
-utility image with common dependencies to run ansible tasks from a ci pipeline.
+utility image with common dependencies to run CLI scripts from a ci pipeline.